jessehorne/dockbot/README.md

 ### Are you a coder?

 Get in touch!
 If you have ideas or want to help implement mine, just reach out.
 I'm a friendly guy.
+You're also welcome to discuss whatever you're working on in `#community-projects`.

 ### Want to spread the word about the upcoming Discord Bot Savoir, DockBot?